choyer/capistrano-ee2-deploy/readme.md

 This is just a start.
 Some ideas for future inclusion ...

 - Deploying/Sync'ing the EE database
 - Full multi-environment support (e.g. development, staging) mirroring [NSM Config Bootstrap](http://ee-garage.com/nsm-config-bootstrap).
-Currently
+Currently only support for deployment from local to production.